rccordell/f18rwda/course-policies.md

 ## Missing Class

-You may miss the number of classes specified in your chosen grade contract. *I make no distinction between excused and unexcused absences*, so use your allotted absences wisely.
-You may not miss your allotted classes early in the semester and then petition for additional excused absences afterward.
+You may miss the number of classes specified in your chosen grade contract and you need not provide an explanation.
+If you find yourself in extraordinary circumstances that will impact your attendance, please come talk with me during office hours.
 When you must miss class, it is your responsibility to find out what you missed, get updates on upcoming assignments, and/or ensure that you are prepared for future classes.

-For as many absences as allotted in your grade contract, you will be exempted from any in-class assignments or quizzes missed.
+For as many absences as allotted in your grade contract, you will be exempted from the class preparation assignment.
 If you miss more classes than agreed, we may need to reevaluate your contract.

 [![A picture of two buttons, the first labeled "Overload Relay Trip and the second labeled "Overload Relay & M.G.
 Set][image-1]][14]